scchess/Qualimap/doc/analysis.rst

 QualiMap provides an automated solution for this task.
 Basically, the results of selected plots computed in *BAM QC analysis* are combined together for all samples.
 Additionally **Principal Component Analysis** is performed to analyze variability and detect outliers.

+One can apply multi-sample analysis for precomputed results of QualiMap BAM QC or directly for raw BAM files.
+In latter case firstly BAM QC analysis will be performed for each input file and then multi-sample analysis will executed.

 To start a new multi-sample BAM QC analysis activate main menu item :menuselection:`File --> New Analysis --> Multisample BAM QC`.

 Examples